EpicGamer007/Obby/README.md

 * Add sensitivty option
 * Add arrow or some way to indicate which way to go at the start.
+* Github auth (because only 9 year olds use replit)

 ## Developers ##
 * Abhay